arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

     </tbody>
 </table>

-The state of an output terminal, EMR or SRR, can be set using the built-in function `digitalWrite()` as shown below:
+The state of an output terminal, in the Ext D1608S or Ext D1608E variant, can be set using the built-in function `digitalWrite()` as shown below:

 ```arduino
 <ExpObject>.digitalWrite(<output>, <state>);